-Your daughter starts life at Stormont in the Pre-Prep Department, initially in Reception then Year 1 and onto Year 2.
+Girls start at Stormont in the Pre-Prep Department, initially in Reception then Year 1 and onto Year 2.
 Each classroom is spacious for whole class learning activities.
-The Link is a shared activity area from which the three classrooms flow and a colourful outside play and learn area (PAL).
+The recently refurbished Link is a shared activity area from which the three classrooms surround.
+Entry is also available to the colourful outside play and learn area (PAL).
 Each classroom is equipped with interactive whiteboards and resources to support the curriculum.
-A play area, book corner and art section is shared by the classes in The Link.
-There is plenty of space for small group work and the area houses it’s own toilets that are specifically for the Pre-Prep girls.
+The Link contains a play area, book corner and art section which is shared by all the Pre-Prep classes.
+There is plenty of space for small group work and the area houses its own toilets that are specifically for the Pre-Prep girls.

-Named after the 2nd Head at Stormont, this air-conditioned hall provides the versatility.
-Modular staging is available for class assemblies, concerts and productions and the hall comfortably accommodates the whole school for weekly assemblies and is equipped with lighting and sound system for use with any lesson or production.
-The hall is split with bi-fold doors which allow us the flexibility to extend the space in to the dining hall for larger events such as our annual art exhibition.
+Named after the second Head at Stormont, our air-conditioned Pearson Hall provides versatility for its use.
+Modular staging is available for class assemblies, concerts and productions and the hall comfortably accommodates the whole school for weekly assemblies.
+The hall is equipped with lighting and sound system for use with any lesson or production.
+The hall is split with bi-fold doors which allow us the flexibility to extend the space in to the dining hall for larger events such as our Christmas Yuletide and annual art exhibition.

-Stormont has a new kitchen and a fantastic catering team who provide a wide selection of hot and cold dishes to cater for all dietary requirements.
+Stormont has an in-house catering team who provide a wide selection of hot and cold dishes to cater for all dietary requirements.
 Our menu is created weekly and provides a variety of meals, which includes hot main meals, ‘deli dish of the day’, and a large selection of tasty salad options.
 In the winter fresh soup and homemade bread is available daily.
-All girls get the choice of a homemade dessert, yoghurt or the option to choose from a selection of fruit is always on offer to the girls.
+All girls get the choice of a homemade dessert, yoghurt or the option to choose from a selection of fruit.
 All food is freshly prepared on site and the catering team take great pride in the presentation as well as the nutritionally balanced and tasty options.

-Our science lab is also located in the Courtyard and caters for half class sizes that have weekly science lessons in this room with our specialist teacher.
-The room is geared up for practical sessions allowing the girls to think scientifically and learn through predicting, testing and refining ideas.
+Our science lab is also located in the Courtyard and caters for half class sizes that have weekly science lessons in this room with our specialist science teacher.
+The room is designed for practical sessions allowing the girls to think scientifically and learn through predicting, testing and refining ideas.

 Our modern library is accessible to all pupils and allows for whole class lessons.
 The library is stocked with a range of books covering a wide range of genres as well as appealing non-fiction books.
 Girls in Prep are able to spend a break time in the library reading a book of their choice or browsing through one of the subscriptions such as the Weekly Junior or Eco Kids Magazine among other publications.

-The Courtyard houses the Art Room, Pottery & Kiln Room, DT Room, Science, the Library and the French Room.
+The Courtyard houses the Art Room, Pottery & Kiln Room, DT Room, Science and the French Room.
 One side also give access to the Dining Room.
 Within the Courtyard we host parent gatherings in the warmer weather as well as some creative lessons from the neighbouring classrooms.
-In the summer months pupils are able to grow vegetables as part of their science curriculum which are then used by our kitchen and served up in the lunches.
 Our 75th celebration play was held in The Courtyard when the Prep girls recreated a story from time gone by about the main house.

-Perhaps the most impressive room in the school with its vaulted ceiling and original fireplaces at each end, is the Dyson Room named after the first head of Stormont School.
-On the second floor of the main house it is used as a meeting room for the School Council, staff and parent meetings and many gatherings throughout the year.
-It is ideal for whole class lessons such as Drama which require space or a quiet study area for ESB exams.
+Perhaps the most impressive room in the school with its high vaulted ceiling, ironwork chandelier and original fireplaces at each end is the school library, which is named after Mrs Dyson, the first Head of Stormont School.
+Located on the second floor of the main house, the Dyson Room is used as a meeting room for the Head Teacher’s Biscuits, School Council, staff and parent meetings and many gatherings throughout the year.
+It is ideal for whole class lessons such as Drama which require space, or as a quiet study area for ESB exams.
 The Dyson Room has recently had an extensive makeover revealing many original features, and the addition of new heating and lighting has transformed this learning area into somewhere which the the girls enjoy spending time in.

 Once the girls have completed their time in Pre-Prep, they make the transition to the Main House which has the form rooms for Years 3-6.
 The main staircase and stained glass windows are all original features of the main house, and are beautiful features of the building.
 Each classroom is unique and evidence of the grand former house can still be found in each classroom creating a very pleasant and calm environment for the girls to learn.

-The Prep playground is used daily by Years 3 – 6 for morning break and lunch break, a large outdoor space surrounded by trees.
-It also serves as our tennis courts and netball courts are used in PE and for lunchtime and after school clubs.
+The tennis courts and netball courts are used in PE and for lunchtime and after school clubs.
 Stormont has one full size tennis court and one LTA orange court used for tennis both in the curriculum and by our visiting tennis coach.
-When needed there are 6 LTA mini red courts marked out also.
-The two netball courts are used for curriculum lessons, netball clubs and matches.
-Two matches can be played alongside each other and there is some space for visiting teams and their parents to watch the games.
+When needed, there are 6 LTA mini red courts marked out.
+The two netball courts are used for curriculum lessons, netball clubs, matches and tournaments.
+Two matches can be played alongside each other, with space for visiting teams and their parents to watch the matches.